evanwill/refine-apis/index.md

 # Refine APIs!

-A basic intro to OpenRefine and fetching data from web APIs for digital humanities, while thinking of "collections as data".
-"Collections as data" are "readily open to computation", [The Santa Barbara Statement on Collections as Data](https://collectionsasdata.github.io/statement/).
+A basic intro to OpenRefine and fetching data from web APIs for digital humanities, while thinking of "collections as data", "readily open to computation", [The Santa Barbara Statement on Collections as Data](https://collectionsasdata.github.io/statement/).

 {% include toc.html %}